CiviCooP/be.aivl.streetimport/README.md

 The scheduled job that calls the street recruitment process api will by default try to read all CSV files in this folder in alphabetical order.

 ### Folder to move processed CSV files to ###
 Once the CSV file has been processed completely, it will be moved to this folder to make sure the files are kept but not processed more than one time.
+A log file (showing the name of the file and ending on .log) will detail what has been done.

+### Folder to move failed CSV files to ###
+Once the CSV file fails, it will be moved to this folder.
+A log file (showing the name of the file and ending on .log) will details what the error was.

 ### Newsletter group ###
 If the CSV record for the donor has a value that is seen as 'yes' in the newsletter column, the contact will be added to this group.